 About 660, Werburga, Penda’s granddaughter, founded a Benedictine monastery in Repton.
 It was a double house for men and women located in the present vicarage garden and churchyard where remains have been found of a two-roomed stone-built mausoleum and evidence of a building possibly the first church dating from around 675.
 The crypt of the present church, constructed in the early 700s, was probably originally a baptistery but converted to a mausoleum to accept the remains of King Aethalbald who died in 750.
 Further royal burials followed including King Wiglaf in 839.
 By then the crypt had assumed its current appearance with spiral pillars and vaulted stone ceiling.

 In 849 Wiglaf’s grandson, Wystan was murdered by his cousin seeking to displace from him succeeding as king.
 Miracles occurred.
 A pillar of light shot up to heaven for thirty days and on each anniversary of Wystan’s death, human hair grew from the ground where he was killed.
 He was canonised and interred in the crypt.
 The resulting visits by pilgrims brought fame and wealth to the monastery.
-The church was extended and the existing stairways to the crypt constructed.
+The church was extended and the existing stairways to the crypt were constructed.

 In 873, the Viking Great Heathen Army arrived from Torksey near Lincoln and took Mercia.
 The monastery was destroyed, but it seems that with forewarning St Wystan’s remains were removed and survived.
 The church was ransacked and damaged by fire before the Vikings departed in early 874.
 The church was eventually restored to become the minster church for the Walecros Wapentake – an area similar to today’s South Derbyshire.